 The Greasing of the Poles

 Sure, super krewes such as Endymion wow with their supersize floats, but it’s the season’s smaller parades that really charm.
 Make an effort to make it to the Marigny for ’tit Rex (Feb.
-18 at 5 pm), in which entries are no larger than a shoebox, and the too-cute French Quarter kids parade along Royal Street (Feb.
-23 at 11:30 am).
-Legume lovers get their fill during the Red Beans and Rice parade, which kicks off Feb.
-27 at 2 pm from 725 St. Ferdinand Street, but the real show-stopper is the always creative Society of St. Anne, which wades into the Quarter from the Bywater on Fat Tuesday, starting at 10 am.
+17 at 4:30 pm), in which entries are no larger than a shoebox, and the too-cute French Quarter kids parade along Royal Street (March 1 at 11:30 am).
+Legume lovers get their fill during the Red Beans and Rice parade, which kicks off March 4 at 2 pm from the Marigny (beginning at 725 St. Ferdinand St.), while the offshoot Dead Beans parade makes its way from Mid-City (starting at 1400 Moss St.) to the Tremé neighborhood, where the two groups meet up at the Candlelight Lounge.
+But the real show-stopper is the always creative Society of St. Anne, which wades into the Quarter from the Bywater on Fat Tuesday, starting at 10 am.

 Battle of the Bands